laristra/documentation/index.md

 [Examples of badges](https://github.com/laurelmcintyre/python-ci/blob/master/README.md)

 ## Code Coverage
 [Code coverage](http://codecov.io/) shows what percent of code is being tested by Travis in builds.
 A high percentage is ideal to guard against bugs.
+To create a code coverage account, log in through GitHub and click "Add Repository."
+Codecov provides a token for uploading reports which is unnecessary for Travis CI.
+Go to account settings on GitHub, install CodeCov, and under "Configure," add a new repo to "Repository Access" and hit save.
+Then configure the .travis.yml file (below) and the code coverage account page will be working.

 ### Additions to .travis.yml file needed for Code Coverage
 [Link to example python-ci repository](https://github.com/laurelmcintyre/python-ci/blob/master/.travis.yml)